- University of Khartoum, Faculty of Medicine, Khartoum, Sudan – MD

 - University of Maryland School of Medicine, Baltimore, Maryland – Fellowship in Nephrology

 - University of California School of Medicine San Francisco, San Francisco, California – Fellowship in Transplant Nephrology

 Dr. Maha Mohamed is a faculty member in the Division of Nephrology within the Department of Medicine.
-She is Director of the Renal Transplant Fellowship Program and involved in medical education.
+She is the Director of the Renal Transplant Fellowship Program and is involved in medical education.
+She also serves as the Director of Equity and Inclusion Curriculum for the UW School of Medicine and Public Health (SMPH) and is the Chair of the Health Equity Activation Team for SMPH.
 Dr. Mohamed is an active member of the American Society of Transplantation, serving as a member of their Transplant Nephrology Fellowship Training Accreditation Program Review Committee and Women’s Health Community of Practice, and a member of the Banff Subcommittee workgroup where she helps define guidelines on Post-Transplant recurrent Glomerular Disease.
 Dr. Mohamed has been recognized for her outstanding clinical work with numerous division and UW health awards.